 In the pursuit of our activities, we consider it to be our duty to work in a manner that ensures protection of the environment, of health & safety, of labour, of our future, of public welfare and of social relations.
-We are one of the few Italian companies in the petrochemical industry to have subscribed to the Responsible Care voluntary programme, through which we commit to pursue continuous improvement in health & safety, environmental and security performance in all our operations – especially those related to the handling and storage of chemicals – with employees, suppliers, customers and the community.
+We are one of the first Italian companies in the petrochemical industry to have subscribed to the Responsible Care voluntary programme, through which we commit to pursue continuous improvement in health & safety, environmental and security performance in all our operations – especially those related to the handling and storage of chemicals – with employees, suppliers, customers and the community.
 Our Integrated Management System (IMS), which complies with the applicable international standards on quality, environmental protection, occupational health &safety, and the prevention of major-accident hazards, drives us towards continuous improvement.
 Our IMS is certified to OHSAS 18001:2007; ISO 14001:2015; ISO 9001:2015.
 Furthermore, as from April 2014, we have adopted the Organisational, Management and Control Model required under Italian Legislative Decree No. 231/2001 and have set up the related Supervisory Body.

 Our costal terminal stores chemical and petrochemical products that give out highly flammable vapours and, for this reason, it is classed as a “major-accident hazard site” under Italian Legislative Decree No. 105/2015 (“Seveso” Law).
 Italian Legislative Decree No. 105/2015 transposes into national law the third edition of the so-called “Seveso Directive”, which was adopted in 1982 following the major accident that took place in Seveso in 1976.
 The Directive sought to overcome the limitations of an otherwise comprehensive and detailed technical legislation in the area of safety and accident prevention by introducing the notion of a “Safety Management System”.
 Companies are obligatorily required to adopt and maintain an internal management system focused on preventing major accidents, based on a series of principles designed to support and strengthen the technical tools that are available to the company in the management of its operations.
 In particular, the company shall be required to identify, within its organisation, roles and responsibilities to ensure an effective management of the following: